 Trends & Challenges

-city in which three-quarters of its children are of color compared to 53% of the total population.
-Newcomers have revitalized many towns and neighborhoods, while immigrant entrepreneurs account for a vastly disproportionate number of new businesses and jobs statewide.
-The challenge going forward is for people of color and newcomers to achieve full civic and electoral participation, and for their children to be educated to the same high global standards as those of most white students in the Commonwealth.
+Boston, Greater Boston and Massachusetts have gained population in recent decades only due to an influx of foreign-born immigrants from across the world, and for more than a decade, Boston has been “majority minority.”
+In Boston, three-quarters of all children of color compared to 53% of the total population; and by 2020, almost half of the Massachusetts young workforce will be of color.
+Changing demographics are revitalizing many towns and neighborhoods and immigrant entrepreneurs account for a vastly disproportionate number of new businesses and jobs statewide.
+The challenge going forward is for newcomers to achieve full civic and electoral participation, and for all children to be educated to high global standards.

-Technological innovation and trends support greater expansion of social, hyper-local and ethnic media: Sharing, connecting and sourcing on-line information is coming to the fore, enriching and increasing hyper-local news sources from blogs to BNN-TV and PATCH.
+Sharp increasing social, hyper-local and ethnic media: Sharing, connecting and sourcing on-line information is coming to the fore, enriching and increasing hyper-local news sources from blogs to BNN-TV and PATCH.
 At the same time, Massachusetts Spanish TV Network or MAStv, launched in 2011, is offering more Spanish-language programming.
 At the same time, local and national support for public radio has grown, ethnic newspapers are thriving and Boston’s public radio stations WBUR and WGBH are now competing to be the region’s premier news outlet.

 A shift in non-profit practices toward data collection and measurement guides program development and assess impact.
-From the Boston Foundation to the Crittenden Women’s Union, ROCA, Year Up and Building Educated Leaders for Life (BELL), nonprofit organizations are moving to a data-driven performance and outcomes-based approach.
+From the Boston Foundation to the Crittendon Women’s Union, ROCA, Year Up and Building Educated Leaders for Life (BELL), nonprofit organizations are moving to a data-driven performance and outcomes-based approach.
 This trend is being augmented by the Patrick Administration’s pilot “pay for performance” contracts in which specified outcomes must be met in order to receive payment.

 Despite significant progress, the region remains challenged to strengthen its “collaborative gene.”
 Despite enormous progress, Greater Boston is still perceived by those who live and work here as needing to develop a greater degree of coordination and collaboration, particularly across industrial and commercial sectors, neighborhoods and regions across the Commonwealth that do not regularly work with or connect with one another.